zowe/docs-site/docs/user-guide/configure-zos-system.md

       LIST BPX
       ```

+You must also grant READ access to the OMVSAPPL profile in the APPL class to Zowe STC user and also **all other Zowe users** using various Zowe features.
+Skip the following steps when OMVSAPPL profile is not defined in your environment.

+- If you use RACF, complete the following steps:

+  1. Check whether you already have the required access defined as part of the environment configuration.
+Skip the following steps when the access was already granted.

+      ```
+      RLIST APPL OMVSAPPL AUTHUSER
+      ```

+  2. Issue the following commands and review the output to check whether permission has been successfully granted:

+      ```
+      PERMIT OMVSAPPL CLASS(APPL) ID(<zowe_user>) ACCESS(READ)
+      SETROPTS RACLIST(APPL) REFRESH
+      ```

+- If you use Top Secret, complete the following steps:

+  1. Check whether you already have the required access as part of the environment configuration.
+Skip the following steps when the access was already granted.

+      ```
+      TSS WHOHAS APPL(OMVSAPPL)
+      ```

+  2. Issue the following commands and review the output to check whether permission has been successfully granted:

+       ```
+       TSS PERMIT(<zowe_user>) APPL(OMVSAPPL)
+       ```

+- If you use ACF2, complete the following steps:

+  1. Check whether you already have the required access defined as part of the environment configuration.
+Skip the following steps when the access was already granted.

+      ```
+      SET RESOURCE(APL)
+      LIST OMVSAAPL
+      ```

+  2. Issue the following commands and review the output to check whether permission has been successfully granted:

+     ```
+       SET RESOURCE(APL)
+       RECKEY OMVSAPPL ADD(SERVICE(READ) ROLE(<zowe_user>) ALLOW)
+       F ACF2,REBUILD(APL)
+     ```

 ## Configure address space job naming

 The user ID `ZWESVUSR` that is associated with the Zowe started task must have `READ` permission for the `BPX.JOBNAME` profile in the `FACILITY` class.
 This is to allow setting of the names for the different z/OS UNIX address spaces for the Zowe runtime components.